jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 Germany (13%) and Japan (13%).

 *Figure 27.
 Use of automated security posture testing.*
-A pie chart showing the distribution of responses regarding the use of automated security posture testing: Yes (56%), Planning (37%), No (7%).
+A pie chart showing the distribution of responses regarding the use of automated security posture testing: No, Planning, and Yes.

 ## Cloud Initiatives
 Cloud is a significant initiative for organizations globally and a hot topic of discussion.
 Participants were asked to provide insights into their overall readiness to adopt cloud technologies, their intended outcomes from cloud deployments, their perceptions of cloud security and how far along they had progressed toward the cloud.

 ### Drivers for Cloud Initiatives
 Participants consistently identified that the top three motivations to pursue cloud were to reduce overall IT costs (27%), broaden enterprise agility (25%) and reduce datacenter footprint (20%).

 *Figure 28.
 Drivers for cloud.*
-A bar chart showing the distribution of responses regarding the drivers for cloud.
-The top three drivers are Reduce IT costs, Broaden enterprise agility, and Reduce datacenter footprint.
+A bar chart showing the percentage of respondents who indicated each driver is most significant for cloud adoption.

 ### Maturity of Cloud Initiatives
 Only 10% of participants reported that they had not begun investigating cloud and that it was not a priority at this time for their organizations.
 Countries reporting higher than this average were Canada (20%) and Germany (15%).